oxygen-dioxide/OpenUtau-Wiki/tech-note:-character.yaml.md

 - This voicebank has 3 flavors: Normal, `Whisper` and `Clear`
 - This voicebank has 4 pitches: `A3`, `D4`, `G4`, `C5`.
 - The 3 flavors and 4 pitches form 12 different subbanks in total, each has a different suffix.
-- It also has some extras, notably `↑`
+- It also has some extras, notably `↑`, `Edge`
-- Therefore in total 13 subbanks are specified in `character.yaml`
+- Therefore in total 14 subbanks are specified in `character.yaml` full example below.

 ### Full Example
 ```name: 闇音レンリ・連続音Ver1.5